St Patrick's College St Patrick's College Launceston

 • Rachel Scott: EAL Learning Leader

-Students who would like to book an appointment time during school hours, and are unable to be accompanied by their parents/guardians, may do so through any of the abovementioned staff members or see Mrs Nicole Cullen, located near the Front Office.
+Students who would like to book an appointment time during school hours and are unable to be accompanied by their parents/guardians may do so through any of the abovementioned staff members or can see Mrs Nicole Cullen who is located near the Front Office.

 Year 11 Students

-The interviews are held between 2:00pm-5:30pm on Wednesday afternoons in Weeks 2-3 of Term 3.
+The interviews are held between 2pm-5:30pm on Wednesday afternoons in Weeks 2-3 of Term 3.
 Interviews will be available with the following staff members:

 • Jodie White: Future Pathways Coordinator/Careers Advisor